Tradition and Innovation

-We have a long family history and tradition.
+We have a long family history.
 It kicked off as a lifetime project when Francesca moved from Rome to Colonna to embrace her husband Pierluigi’s passion for the land and its wine.

 The family later expanded with the birth of Ludovica, who is actively helping her family with each grape harvesting.